TaitoUnited/full-stack-template/scripts/taito/DEVELOPMENT.md

 ## Code structure

 Project specific conventions are defined in [README.md](../../README.md#conventions).
 See [software design](https://taitounited.github.io/taito-cli/tutorial/b-software-design) appendix of the [Taito CLI tutorial](https://taitounited.github.io/taito-cli/tutorial) for some tips on how to design a modular directory structure.
+You may also find more specific instructions in `client/README.md` and `server/README.md`.

 ## Version control